 Never Be Defeated

-The first Barndance in 2000 started most of the traditions that thousands would enjoy over the next fifteen years.
+The first Barndance in 2000 started most of the traditions that thousands would enjoy over the next twenty years.

 But Barndance veterans who were there from the beginning may remember that the first Barndance was missing one key element.
 The Never Be Defeated awards were not added until the second year of the event.